 Aralia Fabian’s woody trunk is its most attractive feature.
-The bizarre thick stump of this plant is similar to many shrubs and trees.
+Like tricolor white princess, the bizarre thick stump of this plant is similar to many shrubs and trees.

 The plant produces flowers during summer and spring but they are less likely to be seen when the plant is grown as a houseplant.
 In the wild, it produces small bundles of white blooms.

 Aside from Aralia Fabian, you can also try other popular Aralia varieties below:

 #1 Polyscias fruticosa